The Honor of the Mounted: Plot

 Mac, Jacques Laquox and Jacques' sister Marie all grew up together in a small town in the Rockies.
-Mac and Marie love each other, but Mac wants to make something of his life so he travels to the big city and decides to join the Mounties.
+Mac and Marie love each other, but Mac wants to make something of his life so he travels to the big city and decides to join the Canadian Mounties.
 Forrest, a fellow Mountie, is sent to Mac's old hometown to investigate a smuggling ring.
 There he meets Marie and attacks her lustfully.
 Jacques kills Forrest, and Mac is later sent there by his commanding officer to investigate the murder.

 When he returns to his home town, Mac is jeered by his old friends, and even by Marie, for wearing the despised "redcoat".
 A "Canuck" whom Jacques once thrashed in a fistfight tells Mac all about the murder, and Mac is forced to arrest his old friend Jacques.

 When the townspeople attack in a mob, Jacques fights at Mac's side and protects him.
 Mac refuses to take Jacques back as his prisoner, but Jacques reminds him of his duty as a Mountie.
 They struggle as they argue, and fall together to their deaths on a treacherous mountain called the "Devil's Slide."